nandangarg65/RacingCar-GLUT/README.md

 The game logic is implemented using a combination of OpenGL/GLUT functions and custom user-defined functions to handle rendering, input, and game logic.

 ### 🔧 Core OpenGL & GLUT Functions Used
--glClear() – Clears the screen buffer before rendering new frames.
+- glClear() – Clears the screen buffer before rendering new frames.
--glColor3f() – Sets the color for drawing elements.
+- glColor3f() – Sets the color for drawing elements.
--glBegin() / glEnd() – Used for drawing shapes (cars, dividers, road).
+- glBegin() / glEnd() – Used for drawing shapes (cars, dividers, road).
 -glVertex2f() – Specifies the coordinates for vertices of shapes.
 -glFlush() – Ensures all OpenGL commands are executed.
 -glutSwapBuffers() – Used for double buffering to display the rendered frame.